In any competitive multiplayer shooter, accuracy is King. And that’s no more true than in Modern Warfare 2 and Warzone 2.

 You can do the same for the value ‘3rd Person Camera Movement’ – though of course this will only effect you when playing in third-person game modes.

 It sounds obvious – but be sure to check your weapon of choice.
-Using the new Gunsmith function, you’re able to affix more attachments than ever before.
+Using the new Gunsmith function in Warzone 2, you’re able to affix more attachments than ever before.

 Check the stats of these, and prioritise ones that improve ‘Aim Stability’ and ‘Recoil Control’ Typically, these include many of the stocks and grips.

-We’ve taken a look at many of these – for example; here’s our picks for the best attachments & perks for the M4 here.
+We’ve taken a look at many of these – for example; here’s our picks for the best attachments & perks for the M4.

 Another thing you can do is increase your FOV – this will increase the amount shown on the screen, and as a side effect also makes recoil slightly less harsh.